-- to the public that our programs conform to general expectations for the counseling field;
+- to the public that our programs conform to general expectations for the counseling field

-- to our students that our educational activities are satisfactory and that they meet the needs of those wishing to enter the counseling profession;
+- to our students that our educational activities are satisfactory and that they meet the needs of those wishing to enter the counseling profession

-- to Fairfield University that our department is committed to self-evaluation and program improvement.
+- to Fairfield University that our department is committed to self-evaluation and program improvement

 In addition to preparing our graduates for certification and licensure, our programs provide opportunities that can serve to further our students' professional development or increase their readiness for post-masters studies.
 Many of these opportunities occur in the Counselor Education Lab and Training Center, a state-of-the art campus facility, is home to our 3-tier practicum supervision model; a model often seen only in doctoral training programs.
-In addition to the standard coursework, our students have many opportunities to gain additional preparation in supervision, research, substance abuse counseling, and spirituality in counseling.
+In addition to the standard coursework, our students have many opportunities to gain additional preparation in supervision, research, group work, substance abuse counseling, and spirituality in counseling.

 Counselor Education Department Position on Dispositions